 But even as the military finally gets a grip, the effectiveness and cohesion of the civilian-led, Shia-dominated central government in Baghdad slips by the day, fuelling renewed talk of partition.

-lower than at any time since January 2006.
+US officials say the number of Iraqi civilians and American soldiers killed in September was lower than at any time since January 2006.
 The overall death toll has been falling for four months.

 Lieutenant General Raymond Odierno, the US deputy commander, said this week that al-Qaida bases and safe havens have been reduced by 60-70% since the surge began.